hanabi/hanabi.github.io/misc/first-principles.md

 ## A First Principles List

-If you absolutely had to come up with a set of _First Principles_ that our conventions "flowed from", you could do it, but it wouldn't be very accurate or very useful or very good (as explained above).
+If you absolutely had to come up with a set of _First Principles_ that our conventions "flowed from", you could do it, but it would not be very accurate or very useful or very good (as explained above).
 But if you did, it would look something like this:

 <br>